Skip to content

 A detailed description of the error..

-If the external service returns an error response (either defined or undefined) or fails to respond entirely, it will be treated as an error in authentication.
-In any of these cases, the application that initiated the login request will receive an error state.
+If the external service returns an error response (either defined or undefined) or fails to respond entirely, the system marks authentication as an error.
+In any of these cases, the application that initiated the login request receives an error state.

 Below is an example of an error response returned by the service implementing the authenticator.